 The ADA Consultant shall prepare an SCDA-wide Self-Evaluation summary that identifies by program, the facilities, policies and/or practices that deny or limit the participation of individuals with disabilities.
 The Self-Evaluation summary documentation shall include: information describing the exact physical location or specific policy/practice that is non-compliant; a description of the non-compliant element; the corrective action recommended to provide compliance; the approximate cost of correction to provide compliance, or equivalent access to the maximum extent possible; and a priority to assist with the possible ranking of annual budgeted allocations for inclusion into SCDA-wide ADA Transition Plan.
 The Self-Evaluation may identify non-accessible policies and practices that deny or limit the participation of individuals with disabilities where immediate remedial action may be taken to eliminate the impediments to allow full and equivalent participation.
-Otherwise, modifications that are more significant and may require structural modifications shall be identified for likely inclusion into the ADA Transition Plan.
+Otherwise, modifications that are more significant and may require structural modifications shall be identified for inclusion into the ADA Transition Plan.

 The Self-Evaluation summary shall also clearly identify, document and demonstrate any accessibility limitation(s) where corrective actions would result in a fundamental alteration in the nature of SCDA program or activity, or create an undue financial and administrative burden.
 Any such instance of an undue burden shall be presented to SCDA for approval with a written explanation and documentation of the reasons for reaching that conclusion.
 The ADA Consultant and SCDA may further discuss and consider options based on all program resources available to ensure that individuals with disabilities may still receive the benefits of the program.